ddubson/mproc/README.md

 ![Rust](https://github.com/ddubson/mproc/workflows/Rust/badge.svg)

-mproc is a GUI-based GTK3 application written in Rust, and is aimed to help developers manage their processes while developing a project locally on their dev systems.
+mproc is a GUI-based cross-platform GTK3 application written in Rust, and is aimed to help developers manage their processes while developing a project locally on their dev machines.

 The common use case is for a developer to use mproc to monitor the logging and health status of a front-end application and a back-end application while working on a project.

+mproc requires a configuration file `.mproc.yml` to be located in the root of your project.
+The schema for mproc's yaml configuration files will be published soon, but for now, take a look at `test-data` directory for example yaml configurations.

 ## Developing mproc